nextgis/docs_ngcom/source/ngqgis_connect.rst

    Exporting vector layer from Web GIS

-* If the layer has multiple QGIS styles, select one in the pop-up window.
+* If the layer has multiple QGIS styles, there are several options depending on what you select in the Connect window:

+1. If you select a **layer with multiple styles** in the Connect window, all the styles will be added, but you need to chose current style in a dialog window.

 .. figure:: _static/NGConnect_export_select_style_en.png
    :name: NGConnect_export_select_pic